Skip to contents

 Value

 A tibble with the added columns p_gapfilled and qc_flagged.
-If operator = "any", qc_flagged = TRUE indicates that at least one of the supplied QC variables was more gapfilled than max_gapfilled and p_gapfilled will be the maximum proportion gapfilled across the QC vars for each row.
+If operator = "any", qc_flagged = TRUE indicates that at least one of the supplied QC variables was more gapfilled than threshold and p_gapfilled will be the maximum proportion gapfilled across the QC vars for each row.
 If operator = "all", then qc_flagged = TRUE indicates that all of the supplied QC variables were more gapfilled than the thresholds supplies and p_gapfilled will be the minimum proportion gapfilled across all QC variables for each row.

 Examples